andrealaspina/galerkin/README.md

 The structs defined in the **input file** are:

-- `Simulation`: Defines the simulation type, the physical problem at hand, as well as potential info for restart, parallel and multiprecision computing.
+- `Simulation`: Defines the simulation type and the physical problem, including optional settings for restart, parallel execution, and multiprecision computing.

-- `Parameters(iD)`: Sets the main discretization-dependent parameters, such as the chosen formulation, the analytical solution, the polynomial degree of approximation, the physical coefficients (e.g. density, Young's modulus, etc.), as well as formulation-related parameters (e.g. stabilization paramter, Nitsche's penalty parameter, etc.).
-If N discretizations are coupled, the parameters need to be set for each of them (i.e. `iD` = 1, ..., N).
+- `Parameters(iD)`: Specifies the main discretization-dependent parameters, such as the formulation, the analytical solution, the polynomial degree, the physical coefficients (e.g., density, Young's modulus, etc.), and formulation-related parameters (e.g., stabilization parameter, Nitsche's penalty parameter, etc.).
+If $N$ discretizations are coupled, the parameters must be set for each ($\text{iD} = 1,\dots,N$).

-- `Geometry(iD)`: Stores the geometry of all discretizations as `DiscreteGeometry` objects, leveraging the powerful MATLAB [Partial Differential Equation Toolbox](https://www.mathworks.com/help/pde/index.html).
+- `Geometry(iD)`: Stores the geometry of all discretizations as `DiscreteGeometry` objects, leveraging MATLAB's [Partial Differential Equation Toolbox](https://www.mathworks.com/help/pde/index.html).

-- `Mesh(iD)`: Stores the mesh data of all discretizations, including (but not limited to) the nodes coordinates and the elements connectivity.
+- `Mesh(iD)`: Contains the mesh data of all discretizations, including nodes' coordinates and the elements' connectivity.

-- `System`: Contains the global LHS matrix and RHS vector, as well as the systems settings chosen by the user (tolerance, maximum number of iterations, etc.)
+- `System`: Holds the global LHS matrix and RHS vector, along with user-defined settings such as tolerance and maximum iterations

-- `Time`: Contains the main temporal data, including the initial, current and final time, the time step size and the chosen BDF order.
+- `Time`: Stores time-related data, including initial, current, and final times, time step size, and the selected BDF order.

-- `Solver`: Contains the chosen solver and preconditioner, as well as solver-specific parameters.
+- `Solver`: Contains the chosen solver and preconditioner along with solver-specific parameters.

-- `Boundaries(iD)`: Defines the boundary splitting (edges in 2D and faces in 3D) for each discretization for the imposition of the boundary conditions.
-To visualize the boundary ids, set `Options.PlotMesh='yes'` in the input file.
+- `Boundaries(iD)`: Specifies the boundary splitting (edges in 2D, faces in 3D) for each discretization for imposing boundary conditions.
+To visualize boundary IDs, set `Options.PlotMesh='yes'` in the input file.

-- `Options`: Allows to trigger several actions, for plotting the geometry (set `Options.PlotGeometry='yes'`), the mesh and the boundary conditions (set `Options.PlotMesh='yes'`) and the solution (set `Options.PlotSolution={'VariableName'}`), for computing the numerical error (set `Options.ComputeError={'VariableName'}`), for saving and exporting the results, etc.
+- `Options`: Enables various features, such as plotting the geometry (`Options.PlotGeometry='yes'`), mesh and boundary conditions (`Options.PlotMesh='yes'`), or solution (`Options.PlotSolution={'VariableName'}`).
+Additional options include error computation (`Options.ComputeError={'VariableName'}`) and result saving/exporting.

 The structs created in the **main file** are:

-- `BCs(iD)`: Contains the nodes of each discretization (w.r.t. the underlying linear mesh) to visualize the boundary conditions.
+- `BCs(iD)`:  Stores nodes of each discretization (relative to the underlying linear mesh) for boundary condition visualization.

-- `Block`: Stores the block-dependent data, including the LHS and RHS, as well as the indices for matrix assembly.
+- `Block`: Contains block-dependent data, including LHS, RHS, and matrix assembly indices.

-- `Elements`: Re-organizes the data in an element-wise fashion for a more effective use of `parfor`.
+- `Elements`: Organizes data in an element-wise manner for optimized `parfor` execution.

-- `Faces(iD1,iD2)`: Stores the faces information for each discretization and for the interface coupling with all other discretizations.
+- `Faces(iD1,iD2)`: Stores face information for each discretization and interface coupling between different discretizations.

-- `Memory`: Stores tge memory occupied by the variables in the workspace during the simulation phases.
+- `Memory`: Tracks memory usage of variables during different simulation phases.

-- `RefElement(iD1,iD2)`: Contains all data of the reference element for each discretization (nodes coordinate, Gauss points coordinates and weigths, shape functions, etc.), as well as for the coupling with all other discretizations.
+- `RefElement(iD1,iD2)`: Stores reference element data for each discretization and their coupling, including node coordinates, Gauss points, weights, and shape functions.

-- `Results(iD)`: Stores the results of each discretization (time, temperature, displacement, etc.) at the chosen time steps.
+- `Results(iD)`: Stores results of each discretization (e.g., time, temperature, displacement) at chosen time steps.

-- `Sizes(iD)`: Stores all discretization-dependent sizes, such as the number of global/local components, the number of elements/faces/nodes, etc.
+- `Sizes(iD)`: Stores discretization-dependent sizes, such as global/local component counts, number of elements, faces, and nodes.

-- `Timer`: Stores the time spent for the pre-processing, processing (evaluation, solution, local problems), and post-processing tasks.
+- `Timer`: Records time spent on pre-processing, processing (evaluation, solution, local problems), and post-processing.

 ## Formulation Class 🧩

-The ease the implementation of new finite element methods, you can declare a new class (this is likely the only part of the code would need to touch!) that inherits from the base `Formulation` class.
+The facilitate the implementation of new finite element methods, ***galerkin*** allows you to declare a new class (likely the only part of the code you need to touch!) that inherits from the base `Formulation` class.

 Its main **properties** are: